Kummer surfaces and quadratic line complexes in characteristic two: Preliminaries

-A subspace $V$ of $E$ is called totally singular if $q(x)=0$ for all $x\in V$.
-A totally singular subspace is totally isotropic, that is, $A(x,y)=0$ for all $x, y\in E$.
+In the following, we assume that $k$ is an algebraically closed field of characteristic two.
+A subspace $V$ of $E$ is called {\it totally singular} if $q(x)=0$ for all $x\in V$.
+A totally singular subspace is {\it totally isotropic}, that is, $A(x,y)=0$ for all $x, y\in V$.
 The converse is not true.
-The index $\nu$ of $q$ is defined as the dimension of a maximal totally singular subspace.
+The {\it index} $\nu$ of $q$ is defined as the dimension of a maximal totally singular subspace.
 Two totally singular subspaces of the same dimension are equivalent under the action of the orthogonal group of $E$.